JoyMehta98/Chatroom-App/README.md

 This is an online platform to chat with each other as a group in one chat room.
 When user logged in previous chats will also be loaded automatically and while chatting with each other messages will appear without refreshing the page.
 Sign up link is also available to join the room.

+This application works asynchronously so evyryone in the room can send messages at the same time and messages will be displayed based on time stamps.

 <b> Home Page </b>
 ![](images/home.png)